douglaswelcome/sama-hubspot-site/README.md

 ### **Website Development**

-Currently, the website development environment consists of a development aka 'sandbox' portal on Hubspot and Samasource's production portal.
+Currently, the website development environment consists of a development aka 'sandbox' portal on Hubspot and sama's production portal.
 In order to run the HUBL templating code properly, there is no local server development at this time.
 Rather, when developing and running the tooling, all code changes are pushed automatically to the a sandbox server and can be reviewed in real time.
 In other words, the sandbox is a reflection of whatever branch you are currently running locally.

 To work on this project, use best git practices:
 * Pull `develop`